gilmore-lab/protocols/Phone_Call_Scheduling_Procedure.md

   5. Choose the updated list from the Desktop
   6. Select __Open__
   7. You should notice that the version changes in front of the file name.

+10. Create a calendar event for the study
+  - Title: rog1_ssvp(XXXX)
+  - Location: 120 Chandlee
+  - Invite: Andrea Seisler (ars17psu@gmail.com) and at least 2 RAs that are listed as available on the __Student Schedule__ calendar
+  -